sakibhasansufi/google-form-auto-generate/README.md

 ##
 ![alt text](image-6.png)

+- It may ask for google sign in just allow your google account.
+If you have multiple account in you machine, it will work only one account.
+If you try work with other account, you might get error.

 ## Be alert that you exactly copy and paste the question and options other wise it will not work

 **Finally if everything is okay, go to your google form and see the response and benefit the magic.
 Without the hassle of sending out to a large number of people to fill out the data.**